0emerald/ValidBootstrapsForNetworkEmbeddings/README.md

 -   [ ] Make concrete the condition on $n$ to avoid the P matrix problem.
 -   [ ] We need to see one embedding and all it's bootstrap values, for multiple nodes, and plot also a line of its variance (which we know bc we know the distribution we sample it from)
 -   [ ] Figure out why when the SBM model is more difficult (comms are closer e.g.) our bootstrapping fails.
 -   [ ] Write up in maths what our bootstrap procedure is. - it is currently parametric, but we should document this properly.
+-   [ ] is sample covariance an unbiased estimator of variance?
+-   [ ] trying to bound something we didnt observe with something we did observe (the varaince), how do we get a bound and how is it a functoin of the thing we did observe?
+VI? are we systematically biased?
+-   [ ] If $p$ is small or big, you have a higher chance of being pulled to or away from the origin???? variance at the origin is 0. stochastic problem, low  degree nodes we maybe underpredict their variance?
+Dan says there is an explanation for systematic varaince problem close to the origin
+-   [ ] replace P by an estimate of the upper bound of P. can make an upper bound on degree. n=4 edges comes from some BInomial(N,p), N is number of nodes in data, p is true p. , whats a theoretical max of p, so a C.I for (1-p)p, ie the max varaince for hte binomial.
+-   [ ]
+-   [ ] We should exclude self edges, $p_{ii}$ =0, convention? who cares
+-   [ ]
 -   [ ] Prove that $\hat{P}$ converges to $P$ which we believe is unbiased.
 We need to think about bias, think that we need things to be unbiased
 -   [ ] Can we go as far as to define the distribution of boostrapped samples under spectral embedding?
 (This will presumably look something like $\mathcal{N}(\mathbf{X}_{i},d\hat{\sigma}_{i})$ for $n$ satisfying the non-saturation condition.
 -   [ ] Define some metric of how well a boostrap does.